CKFDevPowered/CKF3Alpha/README.md

 4. Open ".\develop\user.props" file and change "ChickenFortressInstallPath" to "path\to\Half-Life\ckf3".
 5. Open ".\develop\ChickenFortress.sln" with "Visual Studio".
 6. Then run "Build Solution" in "Visual Studio" and everything should build for you.
+7. After build all dlls will be copied to your install path.
+8. You can now debug or run this mod.
+Have fun :).

 ## Contribution